digital-work-lab/open-source-project/04-python_2.md

 # Projekt: Einführung in Python (2)

 ---

-# Learning objectives:

-- Familiarize with Python syntax
-- Learn good debugging and development practices
-- Understand how to extend a Python package (CoLRev)

-# Groups

-- Form groups of three, discuss your solutions, and solve problems together.

----

 ## Overview of the tutorial

 In the last session, we:

-- [x] Created and run a python package command
+- [x] Created and run a Python package command
 - [x] Created and modify a dictionary data structure
 - [x] Used an external library to read BibTeX records (as dicts)